 Harvard Teacher Fellows, in partnership with our Teaching Residency placement schools, provides a generous funding package for Fellows, which includes:

-- Tuition for all courses for the optional Master's Degree program, with the exception of 6 credits that Fellows cover
+- Tuition for all courses for the optional Master's Degree program, except the 6 credits that Fellows cover*

 - Reimbursement for all Massachusetts teaching licensure fees

 - Reimbursement for all licensure fees associated with the Teaching Residency placement